-eric van hove opens 2 february 2019
+eric van hove fenduq

 The highlight of the exhibition Éric Van Hove: Fenduq is the D9T, a reproduction of a Caterpillar D9 bulldozer engine.
 Initially this vehicle was designed for construction projects in developing countries.
-But since the Vietnam War, this bulldozer has often been used by regimes to suppress uprisings, riots and barricades.
-An original Caterpillar engine was completely dismantled and craftsmen from a variety of countries made copies of the more than 290 individual parts.
-This gave rise to a new engine made from engraved cedar wood from the Atlas Mountains, carved purpleheart wood from Brazil, wengéwood from Congo and tatajuba wood from Suriname, as well as materials such as polished mother of pearl, bones, ceramics, marble, copper and tin.
+Since the Vietnam War, this bulldozer has often been used by regimes to suppress uprisings and riots and as barricades.
+Because of this, the bulldozer has come to symbolise oppression instead of construction.

 éric van hove